qiz-li/lovelace-soft-ui/README.md

 </p>

 This card has 3 buttons lined up horizontally, with the name and state.
 When the state of the entity is 'on', the button will be pressed in.
 When the entity is 'off' the button will be released (like normal).
 Based off of [@hawk](https://community.home-assistant.io/u/hawk)'s dashboard code.
+**Note: This card will only display properly in a horizontal stack.**

 **Required Custom Cards:**